Last updated

 • White papers

 Tactical intelligence is more technical than strategic intelligence due to its audience and objectives.
-It is intended for personnel involved in the security system of the organization such as the security staff, system architects, and system admins.
+It is intended for personnel involved in the security system of the organization, such as the security staff, system architects, and system administrators.

 The goal is to get them to understand, in technical terms, the specific way that the organization can be attacked and how to defend against it.
 This information is used to improve the existing security controls and operations.
 Tactical intelligence can be found via open source and free data feeds.

-Operational threat intelligence provides insight on who the threat is, why they are a threat when they are likely to act, and what tactics, techniques, and procedures (TTPs) they are likely to employ.
+Operational threat intelligence provides insight into who the threat is, why they are a threat, when they are likely to act, and what tactics, techniques, and procedures (TTPs) they are likely to employ.

 Operational threat intelligence includes technical information such as what attack vector is likely to be used, what weakness is being exploited, and what domains or commands will be used.
 Its sources of actionable information include: